MattMattV/my-stars/README.md

 - [Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets) - A collection of small bash scripts for heavy terminal users
 - [screenFetch](https://github.com/KittyKatt/screenFetch) - Fetches system/theme information in terminal for Linux desktop screenshots.
 - [passbolt-compose](https://github.com/dlen/passbolt-compose) - Unofficial passbolt composer for docker. passbolt for the masses!
-- [nginx-autoinstall](https://github.com/Angristan/nginx-autoinstall) - Compile Nginx with custom modules on Debian 8 and 9
+- [nginx-autoinstall](https://github.com/Angristan/nginx-autoinstall) - Compile Nginx with custom modules on Debian and Ubuntu
 - [welder](https://github.com/pch/welder) - 👨‍🏭Set up your Linux server with plain shell scripts
 - [dynamodb-snapshot-containers](https://github.com/buildertools/dynamodb-snapshot-containers) - This project both wraps the DynamoDB devkit and provides a mechanism for capturing snapshots that can be attached to dependent services at test time to launch from well known states.
 - [audio_shop](https://github.com/robertfoss/audio_shop) - Your friendly neighbourhood script for mangling images or video using audio editing tools